Working with your body

 A top-down approach begins with the mind:

 Through talking, thinking, and understanding, it creates change by making sense of our experiences.
-This can be hugely beneficial, but it’s only part of the picture.
-On its own, it doesn’t always reach the deeper layers where stress, tension, and trauma are stored in the body.
+This can be beneficial, but it’s only part of the picture.
+On its own, a top-down approach doesn’t always reach the deeper physiological patterns through which stress and trauma can continue to shape how we feel, respond, and relate to ourselves and others.

 A bottom-up approach starts with the body:

-Rather than trying to think our way into healing, it uses sensation, movement, and nervous system regulation to restore balance.
-By helping the body feel safe and calm first, the mind naturally follows, allowing old patterns and stored tension to gently release.
+Rather than trying to think our way into healing, it uses sensation, movement, breath, and nervous system regulation to restore balance.
+By helping the body feel safer and more regulated first, the mind often naturally follows, allowing old patterns of tension, protection, and disconnection to lessen over time.

 “Talking can be an important part of healing, but you as a whole organism do not truly change until your body comes to life and comes out of danger mode.” - Peter Levine